 The Credit Karma Tax service operates similarly to the main Credit Karma service, which analyzes information from your credit reports to send recommendations on loans and other products.

-As The Washington Post noted in a 2019 review, “It’s a bold grab for personal data.”
+As The Washington Post noted, “It’s a bold grab for personal data.”

 Credit Karma Tax Process

 Filing your taxes online isn’t as easy as buying a new set of headphones, but Credit Karma Tax tries to make it simple.

 Rather than fill out a bunch of tax forms, Credit Karma does that behind the scenes based on your answers to a series of questions.